PatriciaOliveiraIE/PatriciaOliveiraEI/README.md

 - 👋 Hi, I’m Patricia Oliveira
 - 👀 I’m interested in Emotional Intelligence (EI) and Artificial Intelligence (AI) as well.
-- 🌱 I’m currently learning Python, as I am an EI Mentor.
+- 🌱 I’m currently learning Python, and this an amazing challenge for me, as I am a Professional EI Mentor in my daily basis.
 - 💞️ I’m looking to collaborate on human skills and professional high performance.
 - 📫 How to reach me: https://linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=patriciaoliveira-communicationstrategist
 - 😄 Pronouns: She/her